Rectification of Vibrational Energy Transfer in Driven Chiral Molecules: Molecular Models

 The first model (henceforth referred to as Model 1) is a chain of atomic sites defined by the Hamiltonian \cite{PhysRevE.56.877,Feng2025Nuclear}

-where $N$ is the number of atoms in the chain, $m$ is the atomic mass (taken to be equal across all atoms), $\Vec{r_j}$ are the equilibrium positions of the atoms and $\vec{x_j}$ are the displacements of the atoms.
-The model defines a single-chain helix obtained as follows: Taking the $x$-axis as the direction of a given bond, the next bond is generated by rotating the given bond around the $y$-axis by $60^\circ$ followed by rotation around the $z$ axis by $120^\circ$.
-The chirality is enforced by the structural dependent equilibrium bond length of nearest neighbor $a_1$, next nearest neighbor $a_2$ and next next nearest neighbor $a_3$.
-The positions of each atom can be expressed as
+where $N$ is the number of atoms in the chain, $m$ is the atomic mass (taken to be equal across all atoms), $\Vec{r_j}$ are the equilibrium positions of the atoms and $\vec{x_j}$ are the displacements of the atoms (note that this Hamiltonian, as well as the Hamiltonian of Model 2, Eq.~13, are defined for the bare system without any external forces and without coupling to any dissipative bath).
+The model defines a single-chain helix obtained as follows: Taking the $x$-axis as the direction of a given bond, the next bond is generated by rotating the given bond around the $y$-axis by $60^\circ$ followed by rotation around the $z$-axis by $120^\circ$.
+The chirality is enforced by the structural dependent equilibrium bond lengths of nearest-neighbor $a_1$, next nearest-neighbors $a_2$ and $a_3$.
+The position of each atom can be expressed as

 where